-Apple is adding a major new feature to its iMessage app in iOS 11.
+Apple has added major new feature to its Messages app.

 - Apple iOS 11: 11 new features coming to your iPhone and iPad

-- Apple iMessage explained: What's new and how to use it
+- Apple Messages explained: What's new and how to use it

 What is Business Chat?

-Business Chat is a new tool that will allow businesses to offer real-time customer support.
+Business Chat is a new tool that allows businesses to offer real-time customer support.
 A similar feature exists in Facebook Messenger.
-But unlike that offering, Apple won’t require businesses to have a social media account.
-Customers can search for a business in iOS via Safari, Maps, Spotlight, or Siri, and from any of those services, they can open iMessage and chat with the business.
+But unlike that offering, Apple doesn't require businesses to have a social media account.
+Customers can search for a business in iOS via Safari, Maps, Spotlight, or Siri, and from any of those services, they can open Messages and chat with the business.

 How does Business Chat work?

-Just like in Messenger, you can shop and buy products directly from chat.
-But your only payment solution will be through Apple Pay, of course.
+Just like in Facebook Messenger, you can shop and buy products directly from chat.
+But your only payment solution will be through Apple Pay.
 Businesses can show items in stock in a list format, which will appear in the conversation and doesn't require you to open a new window.